Thursday, June 2

 4. Illinois: Fun Facts and Games by Esther Hershenhorn

-Parents/caretakers be sure books are child friendly before reading them to your child/children.
+Parents/caretakers, be sure books are child-friendly before reading them to your child/children.

-You can Click here to purchase the 50 states workbook on Amazon.
+You can Click here to purchase the 50 States workbook on Amazon.

-You can also utilize the 50 States tab at the top of my page to find all the 50 states post in one convenient place.
+You can also use the 50 States tab at the top of my page to find all the 50 states' posts in one convenient place.

-Tune in next week to learn some cool fun facts about Indiana!
+Tune in next week to learn some cool, fun facts about Indiana!
 Thank you for reading my post!!

 Check out my free printable coloring pages and worksheets!
 4th of July printables now available.